 Contracts with customers includes subcontractor services or third-party vendor equipment or software in certain integrated services arrangements.
 In these types of arrangements, revenue from sales of third-party vendor products or services is recorded net of costs when the Company is acting as an agent between the customer and the vendor, and gross when the Company is the principal for the transaction.
-In doing so, the Company first evaluates whether it controls the good or service before it is transferred to the customer.
-The Company considers whether it has the primary obligation to fulfil the contract, inventory risk, pricing discretion and other factors to determine whether it controls the goods or service and therefore is acting as a principal or an agent.
+In doing so, the Company first evaluates whether it obtains control of the specified goods or services before they are transferred to the customer.
+The Company considers whether it is primarily responsible for fulfilling the promise to provide the specified goods or services, inventory risk, pricing discretion and other factors to determine whether it controls the specified goods or services are a principal or an agent.